 Are you a covert narcissist?

-I can tell you that after admitting that I am a recovering covert narcissist, I’m starting to see my life for what it truly is.
+I can tell you that after admitting that I am identify as a recovering covert narcissist, I’m starting to see my life for what it truly is.
 Accountability can been difficult, but honestly, taking responsibility for myself (instead of other people’s problems) has been the best thing I could do for my mental health and for the quality of my life.

 Covert narcissism sounds nasty, but when you break it down, it just gives you a really good look at how you need to love and support yourself instead of being so critical.